a16z/ai/src/docs/guides/nlp.md

 # Natural Language Processing (NLP)

 Natural Language Processing will enable better understanding all around: we'll talk to our computers; our computers will talk to us; and we'll have the [Star Trek Universal Communicator](http://memory-alpha.wikia.com/wiki/Universal_translator) in our ears translating any langauge into our native language in real time (and vice versa).
-Before we get to natural conversations with our computers, there are a lot of applications that help do things like understand whether someone is getting angry on a support call, write better job descriptions, and disambiguating words whose meaning change depending on context (see this Wikipedia page for a [fun list of examples](https://en.wikipedia.org/wiki/List_of_linguistic_example_sentences) including one of my favorite perfectly grammatical sentences: "[Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo]"(https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo)
+Before we get to natural conversations with our computers, there are a lot of applications that help do things like understand whether someone is getting angry on a support call, write better job descriptions, and disambiguating words whose meaning change depending on context (see this Wikipedia page for a [fun list of examples](https://en.wikipedia.org/wiki/List_of_linguistic_example_sentences) including one of my favorite perfectly grammatical sentences: [Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo](https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo)

 ...
 This branch of AI includes such capabilities as: